• Skip to main content

 Weather patterns vary.
 As seasons change, levels of precipitation, humidity and heat fluctuate – but scientists are becoming increasingly concerned by the rates at which these variations occur, and with good reason.

-The devastating Californian wildfires that have ravaged communities in Los Angeles are thought to have been linked to a phenomenon scientists have dubbed as ‘hydroclimate whiplash’ – sudden, large and/or frequent transitions between very dry and very wet conditions.
+Recent wildfires in western Europe – particularly in France and Spain where more than 300,000 people have been forced to evacuate – have been worsened by a phenomenon scientists call ‘hydroclimate whiplash’: sudden, large and/or frequent transitions between very dry and very wet conditions.

 Enjoying this article?
 Check out our related reads: